intel/diagnostics-utility/docs/custom-check.rst

 Find the name and path of each of the checks you wish to run from the :ref:`check-table` and add each of the checks to the JSON file.

-Then run the Diagnostics Utility for Intel® oneAPI Toolkits using the config argument:
+Then run the Diagnostics Utility for oneAPI using the config argument:

 ::